 By doing this, all traffic to your Nextcloud will go through the local network directly.
 The network performance will often be much better, and we recommend setting this up when trying to transfer big chunks of data.
 This also enables you to visit your HomeDrive at home even when your home temporarily loses Internet access.

 We are working on a better user interface and a built-in DNS proxy service to make users easier to set this up.

-We plan to (and are working on) open source all software that runs on users' HomeDrive devices in the near future, so that users can audit the source code and even build all the endpoint software by their own.
+The control software running on users' HomeDrive is open source and licensed under AGPL3.
+Users can audit the source code and even build all the endpoint software by their own.